alcaitiff/shellAssistant/README.md

     #Now you can use it inside other functions

     learn function PowerOFF "if yes_or_no \"Are you sure\"; then sudo shutdown -h now;fi;"

+# FAQ

+## What the learn command do?

+It creates a file with your command and save it on ${HOME}/.shellAssistant/commands

+## May I change it?

+Yes

+## Can I copy files from a machine to another?

+Yes

+## I copied the files, but my commands are not working.
+What I need to do?

+Just re-source your shell.

+    $ source ~/.bashrc

+## How my commands become available on my shell?

+This shell scripts will add a line on your shell source file including all files in directory ${HOME}/.shellAssistant/commands